marc-brgs/CPP-Image-Pipeline/README.md

 # CPP Image Pipeline (v0.X)

-The following will decribe the procudures to be able to construct, compile and build project with edited sources scripts.
+The following will decribe the procudures to be able to construct, compile and build project with edited sources scripts on Windows.

 ## Dependencies